Ranomics

 Display Technology · 4 min

-Avidity Artifacts in Yeast Display: How to Detect and Eliminate False Positive Binders
+Avidity Artifacts in Yeast Display: Detecting False Positives

 A practical guide to detecting and eliminating avidity artifacts in yeast display screening.
 Covers off-rate selection, soluble competition assays, display level titration, and FACS gating strategies with specific concentrations and timescales.